 We will make every effort to accommodate individual times, but exact lesson times will be determined after enrollment based on availability.

 For children of CU Boulder staff and faculty, there is a 20% discount for lessons.
+We do not currently provide scholarships or discounts for siblings.

 Parents/Guardians may enroll in a payment plan option after an initial down payment.